Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Thurston laminations and vertical foliations

 \begin{definition} Let $C$ be a $\CP^1$-structure on $S$.
 Let $E^1$ be the normalized flat surface of the Schwarzian parametrization of $C$.
 Let $P$ be a staircase polygon in $E^1$.
-Then $P$ is {\sf $\ep$-close} to a truncated ideal projective polygon $\PPP$, if $\PPP$ isomorphically embeds in $C$ onto a polygon which $\ep$-Hausdorff close to $P$ in the normalized Euclidean metric. \end{definition}
+Then $P$ is {\sf $\ep$-close} to a truncated ideal projective polygon $\PPP$, if $\PPP$ isomorphically embeds onto a polygon in $C$ which is $\ep$-Hausdorff close to $P$ in the normalized Euclidean metric. \end{definition}